Pygmy Rabbits of the Pacific Northwest

 Did you know that there is a critically endangered rabbit species living in the Columbia Basin region of Washington state?
 The Columbia Basin Pygmy Rabbits are a subpopulation of the smallest rabbit species in North America and their numbers have drastically declined over the centuries.

-Behind the Breed: Irish Wolfhounds
+Behind the Breed: Bohemian Shepherd

 Animals of the Pacific Northwest is an online project dedicated to animal welfare, humane education, environmental justice, wildlife conservation, and the animals and their fans that call the Pacific Northwest home.